jodt/Developpez-le-front-end-en-utilisant-Angular/README.md

 ## Using OlympicGames

-To use PayMyBuddy, follow these steps:
+To use OlympicGames, follow these steps:
 - Clone the projet
 - Open it in your IDE
 - install dependencies